Steve Regenstreif, Chair

 In 2013, Steve Regenstreif retired as director of the Retiree Department of the American Federation of State, County and Municipal Employees (AFSCME).
 AFSCME, the nation's largest public employee union began organizing public sector retirees in 1980 and has had the distinction of being the fastest growing retiree organization in the labor movement.
 It is also the largest organization of public sector retirees in America.
 Since 1983, while Steve was director, the membership grew from 18,000 dues paying members to some 250,000 retirees in 250 state and local groups.
 During the last 15 years, the AFSCME Retirees added better than 10,000 new members each year.

 Mr. Regenstreif began his career with AFSCME in 1973 and has held various positions including Assistant to the Secretary-Treasurer William Lucy, Assistant Director of the AFSCME Organizing Department and an assistant to the late national President, Jerry Wurf.
 From 1978 to 1981, he worked in New York and played a leading role in the permanent affiliation of the 220,000 member Civil Service Employees Association (CSEA) which brought the AFSCME membership to the one million mark.
 He was Director of the national Retiree Program from 1983 until his retirement.
 During his tenure as director, he served on the boards of the Leadership Council of Aging Organizations (LCAO) and the Alliance For Retired Americans.
 He was also a delegate to the 1995, 2005, and 2015 White House Conferences on Aging, the 1998 White House Conference on Social Security and the 2006 National Summit on Retirement Savings.
-In August 2013, he was re-elected to a second term as Chair of the National Democratic Seniors Coordinating Council.
+In October 2017, he was re-elected to a third term as Chair of the National Democratic Seniors Coordinating Council.
 As a result of holding this position, he is a member of the Democratic National Committee.